Smith-Pad/osui/Subjects/static/README.md

 ## Introduction

 In this documentation this describes the syntax notes for each of the files inside the static directory.
+This documentation shows a overview in detail.